webgpu/webgpufundamentals/webgpu/lessons/webgpu-optimization.md

 WebGPU mapping happens asynchronously so rather then map a buffer and wait for it to be ready, we'll keep an array of already mapped buffers.
 Each frame, we either get an already mapped buffer or create a new one that is already mapped.
-After we render we'll setup a callback to map the buffer when it's available and put it back on the list of already mapped buffers.
+After we render, we'll setup a callback to map the buffer when it's available and put it back on the list of already mapped buffers.
 This way, we'll never have to wait for a mapped buffer.